sfztools/beatbox-juce/README.md

 - `name`: the part name
 - `midi_file`: the main loop file, described as with `intro` and `ending`
 - `fills`: an array of MIDI file descriptions which contains the fills for the part.
+- `transition`: the MIDI file description for the transition fill to the next part.

 Parts are always changed in sequence within the application.
 Fills can be randomly or sequentially launched.